gridai/grid-docs/contributor.md

 **When updating the docs make sure to create a private branch and test locally and visually inspect the files for formatting errors.**

-We are working hard, but still reviewing and merging your pull requests may take 1 or 2 days
+We are working hard, but still reviewing and merging your pull requests may take 1 or 2 days.

+For Terms of Service visit https://www.grid.ai/